HEAL/platform-documentation/docs/data_sharing_guidance.md

     7. Funding agency and grant number
     8. Usage requirements and/or restrictions, including suggested acknowledgement
     9. Reference to corresponding publication, if applicable
+2. Similarly, it is best practice for all data files to be accompanied by the following file-level metadata (e.g., in the file manifest):
+    1. Title
+    2. Description
+    3. Version identifier (so a dataset can be clearly identified and distinguished from prior or subsequent versions)
+    4. Any additional information necessary to read the file (e.g., choice of delimiter, use of quotation marks, encoding)
+    5. MD5 checksum or equivalent (to verify the file has been transferred accurately and not modified)
-2. **If a schema is provided, data should be valid when checked programmatically against the that schema**.
-A useful way to think about a data dictionary (or more generally, VLMD) is that it represents a set of assertions about a dataset.
-The validity of this assertion can be checked automatically using available software tools (e.g., Data Package).
-This allows: 1) data curators to confirm that curation steps are being executed correctly, 2) secondary data users to verify that there have been no changes or modifications made when they receive the data, and 3) users to harmonize these data with additional data.
+3. **If a schema is provided, data should be valid when checked programmatically against that schema**.
+A useful way to think about a data dictionary (or more generally, a VLMD schema) is that it represents a set of assertions about a dataset.
+The validity of these assertions can be checked automatically using available software tools (e.g., [Frictionless data management framework for Python](https://framework.frictionlessdata.io/)).
+This allows: 1) data curators to confirm that curation steps are being executed correctly, 2) secondary data users to verify that there have been no changes or modifications made prior to receiving the data, and 3) users to harmonize these data with additional data.

 **For human subjects studies**:

-1. **Investigators engaged in human subjects research are responsible for ensuring that they have approval to share data and that data are deidentified and shared in a manner consistent with their IRB requirements and language used in their consent form(s).
+1. **Investigators engaged in human subjects research are responsible for ensuring that they have consent from research participants and IRB approval to share data and that data are deidentified and shared in a manner consistent with the language used in their consent form(s) and any applicable institutional requirements.
 In general**:
     1. All direct identifiers must be removed.
 This is slightly less restrictive than using the Safe Harbor method, as dates may be preserved (but must be shifted, as described below) as well as geographic units smaller than state (e.g., zip code or census tract).
     2. All dates must be shifted to reduce the risk of deductive disclosure.
 For example, those using REDCap to collect data have the option of shifting dates by a random amount between 0 and 364 days back in time, with a constant shift being used for all dates pertaining to the same individual.
-    3. Any open-ended responses must be removed; these can be coded into a clearly defined set of categories if it's necessary to preserve the information.
+    3. Any open-ended responses should be removed; these can be coded into a clearly defined set of categories if it's necessary to preserve some of the information for analysis.
-    4. Local participant IDs must be replaced with standardized, anonymous identifiers; this breaks any link between local records and the shared dataset.
+    4. Local participant IDs should be replaced with standardized, anonymous identifiers; this breaks any link between local materials and the shared dataset.
-    5. The resulting dataset must be reviewed according to local institutional policies (e.g., IRB) for any additional potential disclosure risk.
+    5. The resulting dataset should be reviewed by an expert at your institution (e.g., a data curation or archiving expert at your institutional library) to identify and mitigate any additional potential disclosure risks.

-We suggest consulting a local institutional resource (e.g., your library) with any questions related to your IRB data sharing requirements.

 2. **All missing values should be consistently coded using a clearly defined set of categories such as the following**:
-    - "Don't know"
-    - "Refused"
+    - Don't know (participant reports that they do not know the answer to the question)
+    - Refused (participant indicates that they prefer not to answer the question)
-    - "No answer" (i.e., left blank by participant)
+    - No answer (self-administered item left blank by participant)
-    - "Legitimately skipped" (i.e., not applicable)
+    - Legitimately skipped (item does not apply to this participant and/or timepoint)
-    - Not collected" (i.e., item not administered)
+    - Not collected (item not administered, either intentionally or unintentionally)
-    - "Missing in error" (for any other reason)
+    - Missing in error (datum not available for any other reason)

 In cases where this information was not recorded, the corresponding value should be left blank (i.e., the empty string).
-That said, blank values make a dataset difficult to analyze, so such information should ideally always be recorded and provided whenever available.
+Such information should ideally always be recorded and provided when sharing data, since blank values can make a dataset difficult if not impossible to analyze.

 ## Data Sharing Resources
 - [HEAL VLMD schema](https://github.com/HEAL/heal-metadata-schemas/blob/main/variable-level-metadata-schema/schemas/data-dictionary.json)